Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 When you’re in Cape Town, you’ll likely spend a lot of time at the V&A Waterfront — at least that’s what happened to us.
 And it’s a delight!

-The site is the city’s former port area, revitalized while preserving its original Victorian architecture, and today it’s a vibrant complex with numerous restaurants, bars, shops, and cultural events.
+The area was Cape Town’s working harbour, revitalized while preserving its original Victorian architecture, and today it’s a vibrant waterfront complex with plenty of restaurants, bars, shops, and cultural events.
 In addition to the Two Oceans Aquarium and the Robben Island tour I mentioned, there’s also a Ferris wheel, several outdoor sculptures, and even tours to spot marine life.

 .